indigotech/taq-github-bot/src/data/local/github/tracks/track-4/steps/step-4.md

 # Challenge: Loading indicator
+#### Estimated time: TODO: add estimated time

-In order to give some feedback of what's goind on inside your app, your task now is to show a **loading indicator**, inside the login page, while the GraphQL request is being processed.
+In order to give some feedback of what's going on inside your app, the challenge is to show a **loading indicator**, inside the login page, while the GraphQL request is being processed.

 Here are some SUGGESTIONS (don't mind about styling for now) of loading indicator

 // TODO Add loading indicator images
+- Loading na página
+- Mudar o texto do botão
+- Loading e mudar o texto no botão